lspaudel/microservice/docs/API.md

 # Microservices API Testing Guide

-> **⚠️ IMPORTANT:** Always use the API Gateway at `http://localhost:8888` to access all services.
+> **IMPORTANT:** Always use the API Gateway at `http://localhost:8888` to access all services.
 Never call services directly on their ports.

 ---